-Projects are expected to report progress on the contribution towards outputs (output indicators) in project reports.
-This is supported by the information given in the partner level reporting (partner reports).
-Each project is expected to report the achievements towards output indicators after one full year from project start (i.e., the 2nd project report).
-The first reporting of the result indicators is done after the 2nd full year from the project start (i.e., the 4th project report).
+Projects are expected to report progress on the contribution towards outputs (output indicators) and results (result indicator) in Project reports.
+This is supported by the information given in the partner level reporting (Partner reports).
+Each project is expected to report the achievements towards output indicators after one full year from project start (i.e., reporting period 2).
+The first reporting of the result indicators is done after the 2nd full year from the project start (i.e., reporting period 4).
+Indicators are always reported in the last period Project report.
 Project reports are prepared and submitted in the electronic monitoring system Jems.
 The Programme has prepared templates which support the follow-up of the accumulation of output and result indicator contributions.
 The templates can be found from the Programme website at https://centralbaltic.eu/for-projects/documents/.